Electrotest/BehovsBoBoxen/README.md

 10 | 1 Ethernetwire

 1. Connect the temperature sensors (ds18b20) with plus, minus and signal on GPIO4.
+If you want to have fewer than 8, you need to change in the two while-loops in `/home/pi/dallas.py`.

 2. Connect the relay card with it's 8 relays from the GPIO pins in the same order as described in the beginning of the file `/home/pi/dallas.py`